hkwheat/hkwheat/README.md

 Hi!
-I’m @hkwheat, a computer science student at the University of Texas at Dallas.
-I've completed software engineering internships at L3Harris and EOG Resources, and I'm also a soccer referee for various youth leagues in the Dallas-Fort Worth area.
+I’m @hkwheat, a computer science master's student at the University of Texas at Dallas.
+I'm also a soccer referee for various youth leagues in the Dallas-Fort Worth area.
 In my spare time, I enjoy trail running, staring at cars I can't afford, and composing music for guitar and piano.

 You can find me on LinkedIn at www.linkedin.com/in/haley-wheatley/